sivadasetty/containers/README.md

 # containers
-definitions of MD related containers
+singularity definitions of GROMACS patched with PLUMED